Maraxi/merchant/assumptions.md

 - There may be multiple currencies
 - Different currencies do not have a fixed exchange rate since they might assign different values to materials (e.g: 1 *gold* is worth 2 *shiny-rocks* or 5 *coins*; if *copper* is worth 4 *shiny-rocks* we can not infer the price of *copper* in *coins*)
 - The price of a material may be updated by specifying the new exchange rate
+- The statement *[material] is [number] [currency]* is missing the material count and therefore defines the price for a single unit of that material
+- The query *how many [currency] is [material] ?* is missing count and therefore returns the price for a single unit of material

 ## Input formating